amosgwa/anagram/README.md

 # Tests

-We have provided a suite of tests to help as you develop the API.
+Running the test will reset the database *`db.sql`* If you would like to test with contents from *`dictionary.txt`* on the browser `http://localhost:3000`, make sure the *db.sql* is replaced with *db_backup.sql* You can also generate the database from *dicationary.txt* by using this endpoint `GET /generate`.
+It may take 5 to 10 minutes depending on the speed of the computer.
 To run the tests you must have Ruby installed ([docs](https://www.ruby-lang.org/en/documentation/installation/)):

 ```{bash}
 ruby anagram_test.rb